OfficeDev/acpreviewer/README.md

-# Microsoft Adaptive Card Previewer for Visual Studio Code
+# Microsoft Adaptive Card Previewer

-The Microsoft Adaptive Card Previewer uses the latest rendering stack for Microsoft Teams to provide a more accurate preview of Adaptive Cards.
-You can open a side-by-side preview to view changes live, toggle between light, dark, and high contrast themes.
+The Microsoft Adaptive Card Previewer is an extension for Visual Studio Code.
+It uses the latest rendering stack for Microsoft Teams to provide a more accurate preview of Adaptive Cards.
+You can open a side-by-side preview to view changes live, toggle between light, dark, and high-contrast themes.

 ![ACP](https://github.com/OfficeDev/TeamsFx/assets/11220663/359ae4f3-568b-4476-89e3-b8fa58fc93e7)